Den of Lions · Chapter 1

 "Danel.
 Son of Eliam.
 Of the house of Judah."

 The scribe wrote it.
-Then he picked up a second tablet—smaller, pre-prepared—and turned it so Danel could read it.
+Then he picked up a second tablet—smaller, prepared in advance—and turned it so Danel could read it.

 "Your imperial name is Belteshazzar.
 You will use it in all official contexts.
 Confirm."